 - Built for enterprise use, not designed for small home networks

 The free edition will only monitor two interfaces at once.
+You can start with a 30-day free trial.

-3. SolarWinds NetFlow Traffic Analyzer
+4. SolarWinds NetFlow Traffic Analyzer

 SolarWinds makes great tools for managing your entire network, from servers to VMs to network traffic.
 The full Suite allows you to keep tabs on all your devices wherever they may be and send alerts when something goes awry.

-The SolarWinds NetFlow Traffic Analyzer is only a part of that larger suite, but it will analyze the network traffic in real-time and show you any issues it finds.
-The NTA Suite from SolarWinds has full functionality to analyze other flow protocols, including sFlow, J-FLow, ipfix and Netstream as well.
+The SolarWinds NetFlow Traffic Analyzer is only a part of that larger suite, but it will analyze the network traffic in real time and show you any issues it finds.
+The NTA Suite from SolarWinds has full functionality to analyze other flow protocols, including sFlow, J-FLow, ipfix, and Netstream as well.

 It offers a wide variety of customization and other standard features out of the box that many other software platforms don't come with.